 Chase Distillery is a family owned, British Field to Bottle distillery, creating fine spirits from their farm in Herefordshire.
 They set up their business in 2008 to challenge the status quo in the white spirits industry.
 If people are interested in the terroir for their wine or the barrel aging for their whisky, then why shouldn’t they be interested in how their white spirits have been crafted?
 Why Chase?
 Well, they grow British Potatoes which they distil into Chase Vodka and then blend or redistil into their range of spirits, including Chase GB Gin.
 The Chase family have a passion for farming and distil from scratch, taking 250 glorious Herefordshire potatoes to make every bottle.
 The quality of Chase’s products isn’t by chance.
 It takes meticulous dedication, craftsmanship and passion from the team.
 This approach, entirely from field to bottle, really makes Chase different and it is something you can taste in their spirits.
 Browse Chase Distillery’s Field to Bottle spirits here.
 Why not visit Chase Distillery, just four miles from Hereford City centre, where you can unlock some of the secrets and skills that go into creating their award-winning range of spirits on one of their unique tour and […]

-Included in the 20 of the most charming UK city hotels by The Good Hotel Guide 2017.
-Castle House Hotel is a family-owned boutique hotel in the heart of the city of Hereford just a two-minute walk from the medieval Hereford Cathedral.
+Included in the 20 of the most charming UK city hotels by The Good Hotel Guide 2017 Castle House Hotel is a family-owned boutique hotel in the heart of the city of Hereford just a two-minute walk from the medieval Hereford Cathedral.
 A classic Georgian villa, the hotel has 24 individually designed luxury suites and bedrooms including 8 in its more contemporary townhouse, Number 25, just a few yards away.
 It’s pretty, terraced garden beside the old Hereford Castle moat is a perfect place for al fresco dining.
 Castle House is the perfect base from which to explore the surrounding countryside and Wye Valley as well as the historic city of Hereford, with its magnificent cathedral, the world-famous Mappa Mundi and Chain Library and the beautiful river Wye running through.
 Castle House Hotel has been chosen as one of The Sunday Telegraph’s Hotel Guru Fiona Duncan’s top 10 UK hotels for 2016 for her ”most memorable stay” Also featured in USA Today, America’s leading newspaper and website.
-Castle House Restaurant and The Ballingham Bar & Bistro Visitors are spoilt for choice at Castle House with the two-rosette Castle Restaurant overlooking the old Hereford Castle moat, and the more informal Ballingham Bar and Bistro.
+Castle House Restaurant and Bar & Bistro Visitors are spoilt for choice at Castle House with the award-winning Castle Restaurant overlooking the old Hereford Castle moat, and the more informal Bar and Bistro.
 It’s the best dining in Hereford! […]